Introduction to Financial Accounting

 Advanced Financial Accounting

 Advanced study of consolidations, international accounting, and not-for-profit accounting.
 Topics covered: business combinations, consolidated statements, inter-company transactions, and investments in subsidiaries.
 Examination of foreign currency transactions and the translation of foreign currency financial statements.
 Topics specific to not-for-profit accounting include governmental accounting, accounting for colleges and universities, not-for-profit health-care providers, and voluntary health and welfare organizations.
 3 Credits (3 Lecture) Prerequisite(s): ACC346.
-Fall Only.
+As needed.

 Study of modern forensic and investigative accounting.
 Topics include fraud auditing, litigation support, valuation, cybercrime, and other key forensic topics.
 Course work provides an understanding of the principles and practices used by public accountants, internal auditors, and others to examine financial and related information.
 3 Credits (3 Lecture) Prerequisite(s): ACC452.
 As needed.